The Contraception Choices website

 How Contraception Choices advice should be used

 The Contraception Choices website makes suggestions for contraception methods, based on preferences that women enter online.
-These suggestions are not treatment recommendations - for most methods, women will need to get advice from a doctor or nurse who will check things like medical history, family history, and blood pressure, height, and weight before prescribing the contraception.
+These suggestions are not treatment recommendations - for most methods, women will need to get advice from a doctor or nurse who will check things like medical history, family history, medications, blood pressure, height and weight before prescribing a method.

 Contraception advice and guidelines